mikhailgoudz/Ember-IMDb-App/README.md

 Author : Mikhail Goudz

 An application utilizing the OMDBApi with an index page with 4 pre-selected movies.
-The user can click the poster image to see additional info on those movies or search for a movie or movies of their choice with which will update the table of movie(s).
+The user can click the poster image to see additional info of those movies or search for a movie or movies of their choice with which will update the table of movie(s).

 ## Time Spent